JeroenKools/covid19/README.md

 * Where is my favorite country?

 I didn't want to graph a hundred countries in one plot, that would be too messy.
-Feel free to make your own copy of my code (by forking from the [Github Repo](https://github.com/JeroenKools/covid19), or [opening it in Google Colab](https://colab.research.google.com/github/JeroenKools/covid19/blob/master/COVID-19.ipynb), and change the list of countries to include your own.
+The easiest way to customize the displayed set of countries is [opening it in Google Colab](https://colab.research.google.com/github/JeroenKools/covid19/blob/master/COVID-19.ipynb), and change the list of countries to include in the interactive plot.

 * What criteria did you use to select the countries shown?

-Just some of the countries with the highest number of confirmed cases, plus the Netherlands, where I'm from.
+Just some of the countries with the highest number of confirmed cases, plus some I have a personal connection to.

-* Why don't you normalize by country population?

-I don't think that would make sense.
-The number of cases in any country starts small, and as of March 9, it hasn't become limited by population size anywhere.

 * Are you trying to make China look better / my country look worse / scare us?